toshokan/spookylock/README.md

 than a simple password prompt.
 It decides which user's password will unlock the session through the `$USER` environment variable, rather than using `systemd` or `elogind`.
-This means it can be invoked on behalf of user system others.
+This means it can be invoked on behalf of other system users.
 It uses the standard `system-auth` PAM config.

 Spookylock is designed with a modular architecture.
 It is used through